Sympathy gift etiquette can be tricky. What should you do for a friend or family member when someone dies?

 Here is a flower company that we have used to send flowers internationally.
 We were very pleased with the service and the beautiful bouquets which arrived.

-Be aware of any particularly dietary restraints your friends may have.
+Be aware of any dietary restraints your friends may have.
 If in doubt a fruit basket is usually a pretty safe bet.

 Sometimes a sympathy gift can have more impact if it is given a few weeks after the funeral, once the attention has died down.
 Even months later support is often still needed and appreciated.